Content Quality in 2026: Everything You Need to Know for SEO

 - Relevance.
 The relevance of a piece of content is dependent on its alignment with user search intent.
 When users searching for something encounter this article, are there motivations satisfied?
 Or do they need to go back to search results and find something else?

 - Thoroughness.
 The thoroughness of a piece of content refers to its depth.
+Strong content quality means the page answers the main question and the natural follow-up questions.
 Does this piece of content fully answer all the questions the user came with?
 Or does it overlook some important points?

 - Genuineness.
 The genuineness of a piece of content is a measure of its transparency, honesty, and authenticity.
 If you're writing content for the primary goal of optimizing for search engines, this can be a hard one to pull off.